 Hi I'm Jessica and welcome to my website!

-I'm a photographer, videographer and a (self-taught, mom-taught and trial and error-taught) home chef who personally experienced all the changes that a whole foods, plant based/meatless/vegetarian lifestyle can make to your health, your mood and overall well being.
+I'm an award-winning photographer, videographer and a (self-taught, mom-taught and trial and error-taught) home chef who personally experienced all the changes that a whole foods, plant based/meatless/vegan lifestyle can make to your health, your mood and overall well being.

 Every week I share the delicious and simple recipes I eat every day that completely changed my life.
 I love food, like, really love food (I even dream about it) and the best thing I learned after cleaning up my diet is that food tastes its BEST when you cook it simply, yet deliciously with natural whole ingredients.